MopigamesYT/BluePeanits/docs/CONTRIBUTING.md

 <h2>What Can I Contribute?</h2>
 <h3>Programming</h3>
   <p>
     Most of the work to be done in this userscript is related to programming.
 It is helpful to have a background in programming, but not required.
 If you are looking to learn JavaScript and its syntax, check out this <a href="https://roadmap.sh/javascript" target="_blank" rel="noopener noreferrer">roadmap for learning JavaScript</a>.
 We strongly recommend that you understand functions, methods, classes, and Object-Oriented-Programming if you plan to implement a brand new feature.
 More technical knowledge like method chaining and lambda expressions are useful but not required.
-You can find the documentation for Blue Marble <a href="https://swingthevine.github.io/Wplace-BlueMarble/index.html" target="_blank" rel="noopener noreferrer">here</a>.
+You can find the documentation for Blue Peanits <a href="https://swingthevine.github.io/Wplace-BlueMarble/index.html" target="_blank" rel="noopener noreferrer">here</a>.
   </p>
 <h3>Translation</h3>
 <p>